 At Watersmart our view has consistently been that a decentralised water structure is both more affordable and more likely to improve system-level resilience.
 Many cities around the world have realised that decentralisation – focusing at a site-by-site level rather than on a city-wide basis – is effective.
 Harvesting rainwater on site can nearly halve on-site water bills, which has been proven at Hobsonville Point, where water bills are roughly half that seen across the rest of Auckland.
 It can also halve the amount of potable generation requirements on the part of the water authority.

-If water detention tanks are required for the development of every new dwelling, and people with older homes are incentivised to retrofit them, we could offset much of the capital outlay on system-wide assets, and make every home more resilient.
+If stormwater detention tanks are required for the development of every new dwelling, and people with older homes are incentivised to retrofit them, we could offset much of the capital outlay on system-wide assets, and make every home more resilient.
 As you can see by the huge demand for water tanks all of a sudden in Wellington, saving rainwater makes a big difference.

 Further, we advocate water metering in order to better understand what water costs in a region.
 It is astonishing to us that this is not commonplace everywhere in New Zealand.
 In many major centres they don’t even meter water, so they don’t know who’s using what water.
 When Auckland introduced water meters, 25% water use was saved from that day on.
 Then, when water charging began, another 25% was saved.
 So, as we see it, a first thing to do is to meter water because it results in immediate savings, which would offset the cost of installing water meters.